 Are you passionate about creating a healthier world?
-You’re encouraged to bring your passion to TEDMED 2014.
-All applications are reviewed and answered within a week.
+Are you full of ideas on how to improve society's take on medicine?
+If so, you’re encouraged to bring your passion to TEDMED 2015.
+All applications are reviewed and answered within one day.
 A limited number of full and partial scholarships are available.

-TEDMED 2014 links Washington, DC – the U.S. capital of healthcare policy and funding – with the San Francisco Bay Area, leading center of medical research and innovation.
+TEDMED 2014 links Washington, DC – the U.S. capital of healthcare policy and funding – with San Francisco, the leading center of medical research and innovation.
 The simultaneous, unified stage program features equal numbers of Delegates, Speakers and Hive startups in both venues.

-TEDMED’s Washington presence attracts America’s leading public officials in health and medicine.
-Last year’s TEDMED in DC included the Directors of the FDA, NIH, and CDC; the U.S. Surgeon General; the Chairman of the U.S. Institute of Medicine; and numerous other high-profile public servants and policy advocates.
+TEDMED’s Washington, DC presence - The John F. Kennedy Center for the Performing Arts - attracts America’s leading public officials in health and medicine.
+Last year’s TEDMED in Washington, DC included the Directors of the FDA, NIH, and CDC; the U.S. Surgeon General; the Chairman of the U.S. Institute of Medicine; and other numerous high-profile government officials and policy advocates.

-TEDMED’s new San Francisco presence will attract hundreds of leading scientists, doctors, researchers and policy experts from across the West Coast, including many prestigious leaders associated with our California medical research partner: the University of California, San Francisco.
+TEDMED’s new San Francisco presence - The Palace of Fine Arts - will attract hundreds of leading scientists, doctors, researchers and policy experts from across the West Coast, including many prestigious leaders associated with our California medical research institution partners: Stanford Medicine and the University of California, San Francisco.

-Beyond policy and research leadership, Washington and San Francisco are also two of the world’s most beautiful and artistically vibrant cities.
-From DC’s Kennedy Center and Smithsonian Museums, to SFO’s famed Opera House, Exploratorium and Museum of Modern Art, both cities offer magnificent settings and provide a superb backdrop for TEDMED’s social events and evening celebrations.
+Beyond policy and research leadership, Washington, DC and San Francisco, CA are also two of the nation’s most beautiful and artistically vibrant cities.
+From DC’s Kennedy Center and Smithsonian Museums to San Francisco’s famed Opera House, Exploratorium and Museum of Modern Art, both cities offer magnificent settings and provide a superb backdrop for TEDMED’s social events and evening celebrations.

 What’s the best way to travel to TEDMED?
 What should you pack?
 Where should you stay?
-What else should you see while you’re in town?
 What are the best ways to get around the city?
 Below you can find informative answers and useful guidance for all these questions and many others.

 What to Pack

-Casual dress is always encouraged for TEDMED – we want our Delegates to be comfortable.
-Jackets, suits or ties are not required nor expected.
+Casual dress is always encouraged for TEDMED – we want our Delegates to be comfortable throughout the event.
+No need for jackets, suits or ties.
 Please plan on wearing comfortable shoes, as you may be walking a bit to and from sessions, breaks, meals and evening events.
-In some cases it can get chilly at night, so you may want to carry a sweater, jacket or scarf.
+In some cases it can get chilly at night, so you may want to carry a sweater.

 September in the DC area is the end of a very hot and humid season - the temperatures will begin to cool down to the mid-high 70's on average.
 While not the rainiest month of the year, rain tends to appear and linger for a few days, so come prepared.

-Often regarded as San Francisco's hottest month, you can expect the weather to be in the 80s during September.
-In addition, the prevalence of fog and rain is lightest at this time of year.
+Often regarded as San Francisco's hottest month, you can expect the weather to be in the mid-70's during September.
+Fog and rain is lightest at this time of year.

 Arriving and Leaving